GhassanYusuf/Tronxy-Melzi-v2.0/README.md

 ## 3. Install the probe by connecting it to the board
 Turn the 3D printer power on, Install the probe in the Z end stop connector,  like the following picture ![](./images/32.jpg)

-Then To test the probe do the following
+Then to test the probe do the following
 1. Keep away from any metallic object, the probe light should be turned off.
 2. Put the probe very close to a metallic object the probe light will turn on.

 see the result in the following picture it should be what you get exactly
 ![](./images/34.png)

-Now, Its time to test the result with GCODE commands
+Now, Its time to test the result with **GCODE commands**

-1. Keep away from any metallic object, the probe light should be turned off, and in the command line terminal M119 then press enter, on the terminal the printer replies with the end stop status (OPEN) or (H) which means High
+1. Keep away from any metallic object, the probe light should be turned off, and in the command line terminal **M119** then press enter, on the terminal the printer replies with the end stop status (**OPEN**) or (**H**) which means High
-2. Put the probe very close to a metallic object the probe light will turn on, and in the command line terminal M119 then press enter, on the terminal the printer replies with the end stop status (CLOSE) or (L) which means Low
+2. Put the probe very close to a metallic object the probe light will turn on, and in the command line terminal **M119** then press enter, on the terminal the printer replies with the end stop status (**CLOSE**) or (**L**) which means Low

   * if that's the case, Then you are read to move on to the next step, preparing to burn Marlin firmware on to your board.
   * if that's not the case, Then please check you circuit connections or your 3 pin JST connector if the wires are in the correct order.

 ## 4. Burning a bootloader in to Melzi v2 board with Anet A8 (opti boot)
-The board that you have originally don't have a bootloader, so it cant talk to your compiler to burn the firmware via USB like the Arduino does, so in order to make it accept new firmware through USB. we have to download some files to make Arduino environment to recognize the board as (Anet A8)
+The board that you have originally don't have a bootloader, so it cant talk to your compiler to burn the firmware via USB like the Arduino does, so in order to make it accept new firmware through USB. we have to download some files to make Arduino environment to recognize the board as (Anet A8) [Click Here To Download The Files Needed](https://github.com/SkyNet3D/anet-board)

 ## 5. Configuring Marlin
 if you have bought the very same 3D printer with same T2 belts and same pully, here are some value you need to put in [Configuration.h](./Marlin-1.1.x/Marlin/Configuration.h) file in marlin folder to get the right movement distances.